websolutions/standards/README.md

 A B C D
 E F G H
 ```
-This can be achieved by floating all of the "cards" left, and then clearing the appropriate "cards" with the `:nth-of-type()` pseudo-class.
-Note that this does not generate equal heights.
+This can be achieved using flexbox.
 Using the example above, the code would be something like:
 ```
 <div class="grid">
   <div class="card">A</div>